Skip to content

 In the Start EpiCure step, you have a dedicated interface in the right part of the main interface.

-The first file to choose is the movie containing the epithelial staining, with th image file parameter.
-It should be 2D(+time), .tif file.
+The first file to choose is the movie containing the epithelial staining, with the image file parameter.
+It should be 2D(+time/channels) file.
+3D is not handled.
+If a file has a Z dimension and no temporal dimension, EpiCure will swap them and use the Z axis as time.

 If the file contains several chanels, the plugin should detect it and show the junction_chanel parameter, to choose the chanel that contains the junction staining.
 The plugin will display only this chanel.
 If you wish to also see the other chanels, use the option show other chanels in the advanced parameters panel.

-The second file is the segmentation of this movie (also a .tif file).
+The second file is the segmentation of this movie (it should only contain the segmentation), to select with the segmentation file parameter.
 It can be a binarized file of the junctions (skeletonized) or a labelled file (each cell is filled by a unique number).

 Note that if you haven't done the segmentation yet, there's an additional option in EpiCure to directly run EpySeg on the loaded movie.